kieranb662/Swift_Programming_Notes_And_Cheatsheets/README.md

 `echo -n "String"` - prints String in the next line before the username.

-## Structure of Files and Folders Linux/Mac
+## Structure of Files and Folders Linux and Mac

   1. Every file or directory belongs to some user.
   2. Users are grouped into groups.